Below is a list of commonly asked questions about Skinny Unlimited Broadband

 Can I use my own modem?

-No. To snap up the great Skinny Unlimited Broadband offer, you’ll need to purchase the super-speedy Skinny Unlimited HG659 modem.
+No. To snap up the great Skinny Unlimited Broadband offer, you’ll need to purchase the super-speedy Skinny Smart Modem.
 This modem has been set up specifically to make the most of the network so you get the best speeds possible.

 I’m on Skinny Wireless 4G Broadband - can I just use that modem?

 Nope, sorry.
-The current modem is for our 60GB, 120GB, or 240GB Wireless 4G Broadband plan and is incompatible with ADSL, VDSL, and Fibre so it’s unsuitable for the Unlimited plans.
-To snap up the great Skinny Unlimited Broadband deal, you’ll need to purchase our fantastic Skinny Unlimited HG659 modem (which is also free if you sign up to a 12-month term plan).
+The current modem is for our 60GB, 120GB, or Uncapped Wireless 4G Broadband plan and is incompatible with ADSL, VDSL, and Fibre so it’s unsuitable for the Unlimited plans.
+To snap up the great Skinny Unlimited Broadband deal, you’ll need to purchase our fantastic Skinny Smart Modem (which is also free if you sign up for a 12-month term plan).

 How much does the modem cost?

 If you take up our 12-month term, there’s no charge.
-If you take up our no-contract plan, you can get it at the Skinny price of $99.
-And there’s no delivery fee!
+If you take up our no-contract plan, you can get it at the Skinny price of $99 with the delivery fee of $10.

 Can I keep the modem if I leave?

 No matter whether you’re on contract or not, if you decide Skinny Unlimited isn’t for you, the modem is yours to keep.
-If you do leave before your contract is up, there will be an early termination fee of $199 however.
+If you do leave before your contract is up, there will be an early termination fee of $199 (within the first 6 months of your contract), $99 (after the first 6 months of your contract).

 What if something happens to my modem?